raghavashok24/kira-bank-rfi-bot/README.md

   [Securing the webhook](#securing-the-webhook))

 ## Troubleshooting

+**The whole app seemed to stop responding / "the model doesn't work at all" after a deploy.** This was a real bug, now fixed: the startup sequence (loading a cached model, starting the background scheduler, checking for an empty database, sending the optional Slack startup message) previously had no error isolation between those steps — if *any one* of them raised an exception (a corrupted cached model, a transient network error checking Sumsub, anything), FastAPI/Uvicorn would fail to start the entire application, meaning literally nothing responded, not even the dashboard or `/api/health`.
+Every one of those steps is now independently wrapped, so a problem in one (logged, not silent) can never prevent the others — or the app itself — from coming up.
+If you're on a version from before this fix and see the app completely unresponsive after a deploy, check Render's deploy logs for a traceback right after "Starting..." — that's almost certainly this.

+**The dashboard's "Model mode" tile said "untrained" right after a restart, even though predictions were showing up in the table below it.** Also a real, now-fixed bug: that tile used to be sourced from a database table (`model_versions`) that's only written the moment an actual retrain runs — but the model that gets *restored from cache* (or trained fresh) on process startup could populate a perfectly working model in memory without ever writing that row, so the tile could lag reality by up to a full `INGEST_INTERVAL_MINUTES` after every restart.
+The tile now reads the live in-memory model directly, so it's accurate immediately.

 **The "tagged bank rfi" count dropped to 0 after a deploy.** Almost always the ephemeral-storage issue described in